scVENUS/pyheapdump/README.md

 ---------

 2014-xx-xx Version 0.x:
+ * Rewrite of the thread/tasklet locking to avoid dead locks.

  * Disable logging during the creation of the pickle.
 This prevents secondary errors, if the log system is the cause of heap dump.
 Requires a new sPickle package.